Woolsorter's disease; Ragpicker's disease; Cutaneous anthrax; Gastrointestinal anthrax

 Call your provider if you think you have been exposed to anthrax or if you develop symptoms of any type of anthrax.

 There are two main ways to prevent anthrax.

-For people who have been exposed to anthrax (but have no symptoms of the disease), doctors may prescribe preventive antibiotics, such as ciprofloxacin, penicillin, or doxycycline, depending on the strain of anthrax.
+For people who have been exposed to anthrax (but have no symptoms of the disease), providers may prescribe preventive antibiotics, such as ciprofloxacin, penicillin, or doxycycline, depending on the strain of anthrax.